tonic-team/tonic.site/CONTRIBUTING.md

 4. Commit and submit

 Some quality checks will run on the PR before it is ready for review.
-This takes a moment, and you will probably be informed per email if your PR introduces an issue.
+This takes a moment, and you will probably be informed via email if your PR introduces an issue.
 You can fix the reported issues by adding more commits to the PR.
 It's relatively unlikely to introduce an error in a small change, but not impossible.
-The Markdown files are checked using [markdownlint], a tool which helps to discaver errors and inconsistencies in Markdown files..
+The Markdown files are checked using [markdownlint], a tool which helps to discover errors and inconsistencies in Markdown files..
 You can use its browser-based [online demo][markdownlint-demo] to inspect the file you have edited and figure out what went wrong.

 ## Contributions via local setup

-The browser-based workflow might be sufficient for smaller improvements, but for larger contributions, especially if you want to add new pages or intend to contribute for multiple times, the recommended way is cloning the forked project to your machine and preparing your changes locally in a suited text editor.
+The browser-based workflow might be sufficient for smaller improvements, but for larger contributions, especially if you want to add new pages or intend to contribute multiple times, the recommended way is cloning the forked project to your machine and preparing your changes locally in a suitable text editor.
 This makes it easier to write clean files and to preview the result in the local development server before any PR is submitted.

 ### Workflow overview